Martin Kampmann: Ultimate Fighting Championship

 Kampmann competed for many years in the Ultimate Fighting Championship.
 He initially fought as a middleweight, where he made his debut at UFC Fight Night 6 as a late replacement for Kalib Starnes.
 In his debut fight with the UFC, Kampmann defeated Crafton Wallace by first-round submission.
-His next victory came by way of unanimous decision over future top contender Thales Leites in The Ultimate Fighter 4 Finale on November 11, 2006.
-At UFC 68, after being wobbled and knocked down numerous times, Kampmann showed his toughness and resilience by defeating Drew McFedries via arm-triangle choke late in the first round.
+His next fight was against future top contender and title challenger Thales Leites in The Ultimate Fighter 4 Finale on November 11, 2006.
+Despite being dropped and hurt early in the fight, Kampmann came back and won by unanimous decision.
+At UFC 68, after being wobbled and knocked down numerous times, Kampmann again showed his toughness and resilience by defeating Drew McFedries via arm-triangle choke late in the first round.

 His next UFC fight was scheduled for UFC 72 against former UFC Middleweight Champion Rich Franklin, but he was forced to withdraw due to a knee injury.
 Kampmann returned from his injury at UFC 85, where he defeated the heavy-handed Jorge Rivera by guillotine choke at 2:44 in the first round.

 After a first-round TKO defeat to Nate Marquardt at UFC 88, Kampmann announced that he would drop down to the Welterweight division.
 He made his debut in the division at UFC 93 defeating newcomer Alexandre Barros by TKO in the second round.
 Kampmann then defeated the last reigning WEC Welterweight Champion Carlos Condit in a closely contested fight via split decision in the main event of UFC Fight Night 18.

 Kampmann was to fight Mike Swick on September 19, 2009, at UFC 103.
 The winner was to receive a title shot against Georges St-Pierre.
 On September 4, it was announced that Swick had suffered an injury while training for their upcoming bout.
 Paul Daley replaced Swick for the fight.
 With Swick pulling out, the fight was not for the number-one contender spot anymore, as Daley was making his UFC debut.
 In an upset, Kampmann fell to the British fighter by TKO due to punches just 2:31 into the bout.
 The fight was controversial due to many considering it a premature stoppage, as Kampmann was still defending himself before the referee stepped in.

 Kampmann was expected to face Rory Markham on January 2, 2010, at UFC 108.
 However, Markham was forced out of the bout with an injury and replaced by Jacob Volkmann.
 Kampmann won via first-round submission using a modified guillotine choke that he calls the "Deathchoke".

 Kampmann was scheduled to face Ben Saunders at UFC 111., but was forced off the card with an injury and replaced by Jake Ellenberger.

 Kampmann's next fight was against Brazilian Paulo Thiago at UFC 115.
 Kampmann controlled and dominated Thiago en route to a unanimous decision victory by a score of 30–27 on all three judges scorecards.

 Kampmann faced former EliteXC Welterweight Champion and former Strikeforce Middleweight Champion and UFC debutant Jake Shields, on October 23, 2010, at UFC 121.
 He lost a controversial split decision to Shields.